jetdotrb/responsive-portfolio-website/README.md

 #### A simple but beautiful responsive portfolio website for Designers/Developers!

-Hi everyone!
-I wrote this responsive portfolio website using HTML, CSS, Bootstrap v5, and JavaScript.
-The UI layout design is not mine, I just found it on Figma community and used it as a mock up.
-The UI designer is Tinjo Thomas, he uploaded the layout on Figma as an open source and can be use for any work.
+Hello, everyone!
+I used HTML, CSS, and Bootstrap v5 to create this responsive portfolio website.
+The UI layout design is not my own, I found it on Figma community and used it as a mockup.
+Tinjo Thomas is the UI designer, and he shared the layout on Figma as an open source that can be used for any work.

 # UI Layout 👇
-If you want to see the entire layout, here is the
+If you want to see the entire UI layout, here is the
 <a href="https://www.figma.com/community/file/882879599442878081"> link</a>.

 # Demo 👇